 Cory Gooding, PhD, ASSISTANT PROFESSOR, Race and Ethnic Politics

 Vidya Nadkarni, PhD, CHAIR, PROFESSOR, International Relations Theory, American Foreign Policy, Politics in Russia

 Noelle Norton, PhD, PROFESSOR, American Politics, Gender Politics

 Lee Ann Otto, PhD, PROFESSOR, Politics in Japan, Politics in China, Revolutionary Change

 Michael R. Pfau, PhD, ASSOCIATE PROFESSOR, Politics in Germany, Research Design

-Andrew Tirrell, ASSISTANT PROFESSOR, Environmental Politics
+Andrew Tirrell, JD, ASSISTANT PROFESSOR, Environmental Politics

 J. Michael Williams, PhD, JD, ASSOCIATE PROFESSOR, Comparative Politics, Politics in Sub-Saharan Africa, Politics in South Africa